 - The New Rock & Roll: Subverted.
 Music really does inspire Alex to commit horrible acts, but it's classical music that he listens to.
 He speaks of "Ludwig Van" as an icon.
 The trope is emphasised when Alex reads a newspaper article that suggests a keener interest in the arts might stop teenagers from committing crimes.
 He laughs at it.

 - After Alex's release from prison he has many, but a truly epic one for him is when he gets rescued from an attack by two coppers.
-Said coppers are some of his old gang members.
+Said coppers are one of his old gang members... and the leader of the enemy gang.

 - Only One Name: Alex's last name is never given in the book.